dennyzhang/code.dennyzhang.com/largest-number-at-least-twice-of-others/README.md

-# Leetcode: Largest Number At Least Twice of Others     :BLOG:Easy:
+# Leetcode: Largest Number At Least Twice of Others     :BLOG:Medium:

 ---